univention/guardian/docs/guardian-manual/management-ui.rst

    Edit button for listed contexts.

-The page to edit the context you clicked looks like this:
+The page to edit the context you clicked, looks like :numref:`editing-existing-contexts-fig`.

+.. _editing-existing-contexts-fig:

 .. figure:: /images/management-ui/context_edit_page.png
    :width: 100%